What is Acute Pancreatitis?

 - Rapid heartbeats and pulse rate

-The treatment of pancreatitis depends on its severity.
+The acute pancreatitis treatment depends on its severity.
 The treatment usually involves creating an environment where the pancreas can heal itself for acute pancreatitis.
 This includes:

 - Painkillers: The primary symptom, abdominal pain, is treated using painkillers.